 Fall weather is here and, if you haven’t done so already, it’s time to turn up the thermostat or stoke the fire.
-What you may not realize is that, no matter how you heat your home it impacts your insurance premiums.
+No matter how you heat your home, it’s important to have insurance for a house so that you’re covered in the event of a loss and/or damage.
 We’ve covered all the hot topics when it comes to home heating and your insurance.

 Most homes use one of these primary heat sources: